Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Kentucky Stats and Trends

+- In Kentucky's 12 games this season, it has eight wins against the spread.

-- This season, the Wildcats have an ATS record of 4-2 in their six games as a favorite of 2.5 points or more.
+- So far this season, the Wildcats have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those games.

-- Kentucky's games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Kentucky has eclipsed the over/under in 58.3% of its opportunities this year (seven times in 12 games with a set point total).

 - This year, the Wildcats put up 14.1 more points per game (33.3) than the Hawkeyes allow (19.2).